Upcycle a Bedsheet to a Dress with this Tutorial

 Hey y’all – today I’m sharing my last sundress of the series, this shibori dyed bedsheet that I turned into my favorite new thing to wear when it’s so hot that I just can’t even.
-I’ll show you a few shibori dyeing techniques and share the pattern so you can make your own.
+I’ll show you a few techniques using indigo dye and share the pattern so you can make your own.

 Shibori is the Japanese word for a variety of ways of embellishing textiles by shaping cloth and securing it before dyeing.
 The word comes from the verb root shiboru, “to wring, squeeze, press.”
 (Source).